Skip to main content

 Accommodations give you better access to communication.
 Typical hearing loss accommodations include the use of a Roger system assistive technology, or an American Sign Language interpreter.

-Accommodations may be provided through an Individualized Education Plan (IEP), a 504 Plan or under Americans with Disabilities Act (ADA).
-An IEP and 504 Plans are plans developed in conjunction with hearing loss experts, parents, teachers and students to reduce barriers in education.
+Recommendations may be provided through special education needs.
+Plan is developed in conjunction with hearing loss experts, parents, teachers and students to reduce barriers in education.
 These plans help ensure access to the learning environment.
 Reasonable accommodation ensures everyone has access to education and work.

 Active participation in the modern classroom